usagov/usagov-2021/cypress/README.md

 How to write and debug test scripts.

 ### Element Selection
 The method of selecting elements comes from the .get and .find functions.
-Using
+Using these two functions you can query for any element.

+Within the get function, a query parameter can be a class, id, etc., but there is a best practice use case of a 'data-cy' identifier.
+This would be a next steps feature as it would ensure 100% that tests are still able to run no matter the change to the website.
+Linked here are some cypress [best practices](https://docs.cypress.io/guides/references/best-practices).

 ### DOM Assertions
 Cypress is built with the Mocha Javascript testing framework and Chai assertion library, which support BDD / TDD assertions.